Ezekiel 23 – Oholah and Oholibah

 c.
 They shall deal furiously with you: The armies assembled against Jerusalem would not treat her gently or like lovers.
 They would kill and maim her, strip her of her beautiful clothes and jewelry.

 i.
 They shall deal furiously: Block quoted an excerpt from the annals of Assyrian king Ashurnasirpal II (883–859): “I felled with the sword 800 of their combat troops, I burnt 3,000 captives from them.
 I did not leave one of them alive as a hostage.
 I captured alive Hulaya their city ruler.
 I made a pile of their corpses.
 I burnt their adolescent boys (and) girls.
 I flayed Hulaya their city ruler (and) draped his skin over the wall of the city Damdammusa.
-I razed, destroyed, (and) burnt the city… Moving on from the city Kinabu I approached the city Tela.
-The city was well fortified… I felled 3,000 of their fighting men with the sword.
+I razed, destroyed, (and) burnt the city.… Moving on from the city Kinabu I approached the city Tela.
+The city was well fortified.… I felled 3,000 of their fighting men with the sword.
 I carried off prisoners, possessions, oxen (and) cattle from them.
 I burnt many captives from them.
 I captured many troops alive: I cut off of some their arms (and) hands; I cut off of others their noses, ears (and) extremities.
 I gouged out the eyes of many troops.
 I made one pile of the living (and) one of heads.
 I hung their heads on trees around the city.
 I burnt their adolescent boys (and) girls.
 I razed, destroyed, burnt (and) consumed the city.”

 d.
 Thus I will make you cease your lewdness and your harlotry: The severe judgment of the conquest of Jerusalem and the exile would be like strong medicine to the Jewish people.
-They would no longer run after their idol-loves as they did before.
+They would no longer run after their idol lovers as they did before.
 The last remnants of the sins brought from the land of Egypt would be purged and forgotten.

 5. (28-31) Jerusalem delivered over to those who hate her.